nukiz/minesense/README.md

 Main developer & maintainer of this project will remain nukiz.
 Other developers include Zyph.
 (Dimwitted-Developer)

+However, main developer nukiz got tired of coding this ( since it didnt want to budge, and was annoying to code a fully c# external for a shitty game LOL)

 Contributions are simple.
 Make your changes/updates/refactors and whatnot, and submit a pull request.
 I (nukiz) will review your changes and act accordingly.